Education Excellence Award 2024 Names 60 Winners

-(MENAFN- Gulf Times) The organising committee of the Education Excellence Award 2024 released Monday the full list of winners in its nine categories.
+Doha, Qatar: The organizing committee of the Education Excellence Award 2024 released on Monday the full list of winners in its nine categories.

 CEO of the Award Maryam Abdullah Al Mohannadi said the 60 winners, chosen from a shortlist of 246 nominees, would be honored in the closing ceremony due on March 4, 2024.